FAQ for flatsharers during COVID-19

 Q: I’m looking for a new room because my contract is coming to an end.
 How can I do this without being able to go to in-person viewings?

-A: The current government advice is that you can move house, but measures will need to be implemented to make sure the process is safe for all parties and incorporates social distancing rules.
+A: The current government advice is that you can move house (even during the January lockdown period), but measures will need to be implemented to make sure the process is safe for all parties and incorporates social distancing rules.
 As part of this, it's recommended that intial viewings are conducted virtually.

 Video viewings are a great way to get a sense of a property, and also to meet potential flatmates – doing this gives you a chance to build a shortlist of places to see once social distancing restrictions are limited.
 Check out more virtual house hunting tips here.
 You can also upload a video to your ad.